Online Payments in A Nutshell: A Guide for Beginners

 Note that even when you choose a payment gateway, the provider will probably ask you to open your own merchant account (it usually depends on the value you process).

 You also need to know that not all businesses need a dedicated merchant account, especially when they process small amounts of money.
 They can choose a payment gateway with an aggregated account with funds and payments from several merchants.
 It’s also one of the easiest ways to start accepting payments on your page.
 Services that offer an aggregated account process payments through their own merchant accounts on behalf of merchants.

 Choosing a payment gateway and getting a merchant account can take longer to set up, but it comes with more flexibility.
 It will take 2-4 weeks before you acquire an internet merchant account, so plan to have everything completed before the launch of your online business.

 Moreover, find a payment gateway with a clean and flexible API.
-It could be more expensive, but will save you time and money in the end.
+With API made for developers your team will spend less time on coding and adjusting payments to your business.
+It could be more expensive at first, but will save you time and money in the end.
 It’s crucial, especially when you’re processing large amounts of money.

-When you want to process credit or debit card payments on your website, you need to remember that there are other players, such as the Card Associations (e.g. Visa, MasterCard) and the Payment Card Industry, known as PCI.
+When you want to process credit or debit card payments on your website, you need to remember that there are other players, such as the Card Associations (e.g. Visa, MasterCard) and the Payment Card Industry, known as PCI (more about PCI).
 There are also rules and regulations you need to follow to protect customers’ data.
 Note that there are payment gateways that take responsibility for PCI issues, so you don’t have to be PCI compliant.

 Now you have a merchant account and you’ve chosen a payment gateway that meets your needs.
 How are payments going to be processed on your website?